-FIGURE 5.6.
+FIGURE 56.
 More elaborate example with functions passed between actors.

-Thus, for example, you can fill a row vector with a sine wave using an expression like
+In most cases, a function that operates on scalar arguments can also operate on arrays and matrices.
+Thus, for example, you can fill a row vector with a sine wave using an expression like sin([0.0:PI/100:1.0])

-'''

-sin([ 0.0:PI/100:1.0])

-'''